 Stewardship & Transactions

 Jasmine Westbrook, Project Manager

 Jasmine joined Solano Land Trust in February 2018.
 She received a BS in Cellular/Molecular Biology and a BS in Rangeland Resource Science from Humboldt State University, and a MS in Animal and Range Sciences from Montana State University.
 She has worked for the Forest Service, Humboldt Area Foundation, and was a lecturer at Humboldt State University.
 Jasmine grew up on Samuels Ranch, a sheep ranch in Napa and Solano Counties, where she was captivated by oak woodlands, chaparral, and ecology.
 Her research has been in sustainable agriculture and targeted grazing for working landscapes.
 She is delighted to be home in Solano County, and for the opportunity to protect the beautiful lands that inspired her as a child.
 In her free time, she works on the family ranch, and enjoys hiking with her Great Pyrenees, Kahlan.

-Tracy Ellison, Agricultural Conservation Project Manager
+Tracy Ellison, Agricultural Conservation Program Manager

 Tracy Ellison joined the Solano Land Trust staff in 2011.
 She came to us from the Suisun Valley Fund, a program working toward the sustainability and profitability of agriculture in Suisun Valley.
 For the previous 6 years she had supported and worked alongside the landowners and growers as their Ag Ambassador.
 As Ag Ambassador, she worked to advance the awareness of local produce, wine, olive oil and other value-added agricultural products.
 She supported and built strong lines of communication between landowners, growers and the outside community.
 Tracy grew up in rural Fresno County.
 As the daughter of an Ag teacher, she was involved in 4-H and FFA, raised and showed livestock, and participated in public speaking and leadership opportunities.